m0ru/bak/03_01_hevner.md

   <!-- description={These are defined in  Brooks 1987, 1996 and Rittel, Webber 1984 as problems with unstable requirements, ill-defined environmental contexts, complex interactions among subcomponents of problem and solution, an inherent flexibility to change design processes and artifacts and a critical dependence on human cognitive abilities (e.g. creativity) and social abilities (e.g. teamwork) for effective solutions} -->
 <!-- } -->

-The paper also presents two \textbf{fundamental questions} of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".
+The paper also presents two **fundamental questions** of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".
 As all other's from Hevner et al (2004) that are referenced or quoted here, they'll be addressed in the next chapter. <!--TODO more concrete/pinpointed reference -->

 ### Design Processes and Artifacts

-March and Smith (1995)\footnote{TODO} list two processes involved in design, \textbf{build/generate} and \textbf{evaluate}, that form a cycle (see [@fig:hevner]).
+March and Smith (1995)[@TODOpropercitation] list two processes involved in design, **build/generate** and **evaluate**, that form a cycle (see [@fig:hevner]).
 They differentiate the artifacts produced as:

  * **constructs** that provide the language to define problems and solutions (e.g. programming languages)